treasure-data/treasure-boxes/scenarios/cdp_campaign_management/README.md

 By editing/adding and uploading the value of each utm parameter in this table, the retrofitted parameter values can be used when measuring effectiveness.
 Refer to [master_campaigns_tables](#master_campaigns_tables) for how to do this.

-## Setup for Execution
+## Setup for Run

 ### user_settings.yaml

-This file must be edited for execution.
+This file must be edited for run.
 The following sample is an example to illustrate the process.

 ```yaml
 timezone: JST